Public art in Barcelona: Twentieth century

-In 1917 he moved to the Parc de la Ciutadella -in what had been ancient sculpture courtyard armes- Grief of Josep Llimona, the center of an elliptical pond located in front of the old military arsenal today hosts the Parliament of Catalonia.
+In 1917, he moved to the Parc de la Ciutadella -in what had been an ancient sculpture courtyard armes- Grief of Josep Llimona, the center of an elliptical pond located in front of the old military arsenal today hosts the Parliament of Catalonia.
 The work, originally made in 1903, has become an emblem of the city.
 It is a figure lying half-naked woman, his head between his arms, in an attitude of despair, as its title indicates.
-In 1984 he moved to the original Museu Nacional d'Art de Catalunya (MNAC), and instead they placed a copy.
+In 1984, he moved to the original Museu Nacional d'Art de Catalunya (MNAC), and instead they placed a copy.

-In the following years were opened several other monuments dedicated to characters: 1918 erected the Monument to the actor Iscle Soler, the work of Pau Gargallo, in the Plaza de San Agustin.
-The following year stood at Clot the Monument Canonge Rodo in memory of the man who was rector of St. Martin, the first public work of Frederic Marès a prolific sculptor subsequent years; the work was destroyed in 1936 and replaced by another from the same author in 1954. opened in 1924 Monument Father Verdaguer, in the square of the same name, dedicated to the priest and writer, one of the main writers Catalan language nineteenth century.
+In the following years, were opened several other monuments dedicated to characters: 1918 erected the Monument to the actor Iscle Soler, the work of Pau Gargallo, in the Plaza de San Agustin.
+The following year stood at Clot the Monument Canonge Rodo in memory of the man who was rector of St. Martin, the first public work of Frederic Marès, a prolific sculptor in subsequent years; the work was destroyed in 1936 and replaced by another from the same author in 1954.
+Opened in 1924, Monument Father Verdaguer, in the square of the same name, dedicated to the priest and writer, one of the main writers in the Catalan language in the nineteenth century.
 The idea of erecting a monument to the famous poet arose after his death in 1902, but did not crystallize until 1913, when he won a competition sculptor Joan Borrell Nicholas, in conjunction with the architect Josep Maria Pericas.
 Borrell charge of the figure of the poet and the balustrade -three allegorical figures, alluding to the mystical poetry, popular and epic – while the brothers Michael and Lucian Oslé finalists, is in charge of the relief of the base, with scenes of the poem Atlantis author Catalan.